mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

  * You need to provide the key in the JSON data as well as the URI
  * You need to provide a version number with the data.
 That version number must be higher than the previous version number or '1' if it is a brand new piece of content.
- * The actual value of the content value is still a JSON blob but it is nested inside the 'value' field of the root JSON object.
+ * The actual data you wish to store must still be a JSON blob but it is nested inside the 'value' field of the root JSON object.

 To update that property in the future you would need to bump the version number, like so: